richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 |**Network-level guest, but not Azure B2B guest**|Automatic file access isn't allowed.
 A guest must become an Azure B2B guest and a member of the group in Microsoft 365.
 Alternatively, other group members can grant access to specific files or the entire document library through one of many SharePoint external sharing methods.|No automatic access for network level guests to Viva Engage files saved in SharePoint.
 If you want to enable access to specific files, add them as an Azure B2B guest on the Office 365 tenant.
 For more information, see [Microsoft Entra B2B documentation](/azure/active-directory/b2b/).
 If guests need to upload files to a specific group from SharePoint or have automatic access to files uploaded to SharePoint, add them as a group member in SharePoint.|

 > [!NOTE]
 > Guest memberships are separate for Microsoft Entra ID and Viva Engage.
-Deleting a network-level guest from a Microsoft 365 connected Viva Engage group or from the tenant in Microsoft Entra ID doesn't remove the user in Viva Engage.
+Deleting a network-level guest from a Microsoft 365 connected Viva Engage group, or from the tenant in Microsoft Entra ID, doesn't remove the user in Viva Engage.
 Deleting a user from Viva Engage doesn't delete the user from a Microsoft 365 group or from Microsoft Entra ID.

 For more information about Microsoft Entra B2B guests, see [Guest access in a Microsoft Entra B2B](/azure/active-directory/b2b/what-is-b2b).